intrd/bitcoin-tofybot/README.md

 </span>
 <!-- @docbloc 1.1 -->

-A reboot of my old traderbot HAL10K that i had deprecated the project after the MTGox crash.
+A reboot of my old HAL10K traderbot that was deprecated on MTGox crash. (new algos/techniques, new approach, starting w/ proprietary licensed software)

+* Working and profiting on OKCoin Futures

 Installation
 ============